gisaia/ARLAS-server/docs/docs/arlas_security.md

 #### Column-filter

-The header `column-filter` allows you to pass a list of collections and fields of the data.
+The `column-filter` allows you to pass a list of collections and fields of the data.
 Only the collections and fields present in this list are visible in the response of a request.

 This allows certain collections and fields to be restricted to certain users.